Microsoft/azure-docs.pt-pt/articles/sql-database/sql-database-serverless.md

 #### <a name="use-azure-portal"></a>Utilizar o portal do Azure

-Consulte [início rápido: Crie um banco de dados individual no banco de dados SQL](sql-database-single-database-get-started.md)do Azure usando o portal do Azure.
+Consulte [Quickstart: Crie um banco de dados individual no banco de dados SQL do Azure usando o portal do Azure @ no__t-0.

 #### <a name="use-powershell"></a>Utilizar o PowerShell